-- Students may have a cell phone in the classroom but must be on silent and face down during instructional time. - Cell phones can be brought to the clinical site but not in use in patient care areas.
-Students must keep cell phones in their clinical bag. - Please refrain from having conversations on the cell phones while in the hallways while other classes are in session, as this may be disruptive to other student's learning and may violate FERPA and HIPAA laws.
+- Students may not have a cell phone or other electronic devices (including earbuds) in the classroom.
+Cell phones and other electronic devices must be kept in the student's locker - Cell phones can be brought to the clinical site but not in use in patient care areas.
+Students must keep their cell phones in their clinical bag in the break rooms. - Please refrain from having conversations on the cell phones while in the hallways while other classes are in session, as this may be disruptive to other student's learning and may violate FERPA and HIPAA laws.